Skip to main content

 • Working reduced hours, working from home, or a temporary job redesign to match your energy and side-effects

-• Looking into options for Workcover through your employer, or eligibility for government income payments such as the Disability Support Pension
+• Workcover through your employer, or eligibility for government income payments such as the Disability Support Pension.

 Helpful links: